-- Under no circumstances will a record application be considered unless the appropriate record application forms are completed, and all rules conformed to within the stated time limits of one week (7 days). - d) Upon receipt of the form and the necessary support documentation, the Chairman of the World Waterski Council will either approve or disapprove the application and will advise the World Waterski Council members and the IWWF President of his decision. - e) The record will then be official, pending final ratification by the World Waterski Council. - f) The World Waterski Council must advise the Chairman of their ratification or disapproval of his ruling within 30 days of their receipt of the information. - g) Records shall be ratified if approved by a two-thirds majority of the World Waterski Council.
+Under no circumstances will a record application be considered unless the appropriate record application forms are completed, and all rules conformed to within the stated time limits of one week (7 days).

+- d) Upon receipt of the form and the necessary support documentation, the Chairman of the World Waterski Council will either approve or disapprove the application and will advise the World Waterski Council members and the IWWF President of his decision. - e) The record will then be official, pending final ratification by the World Waterski Council. - f) The World Waterski Council must advise the Chairman of their ratification or disapproval of his ruling within 30 days of their receipt of the information. - g) Records shall be ratified if approved by a two-thirds majority of the World Waterski Council.
 There shall be no proxy voting. - h) A record can only be approved if the performance was achieved during a sanctioned competition.
-Record performances achieved during a run-off of a tie are not acceptable. - i) Should the Competition Homologator and/or Chief Judge fail in the responsibilities of these duties, sanction shall be determined and levied by the IWWF Executive Board following receipt of a report by the Confederation Waterski Council Chairman. - j) In the unusual instance where a potential World Record performance occurred, and it was intentionally not applied for as a World Record, the Competition Homologator, Chief Judge, skier, and Federation may be subject to disciplinary action as determined by the World Waterski Council and the IWWF Executive Board.
+Record performances achieved during a run-off of a tie are not acceptable.